elsa-workflows/elsa-documentation/v3/src/pages/docs/expressions/javascript.md

 When working with Elsa, you'll often need to write JavaScript expressions.
 This page provides a glossary of JavaScript expressions that you can use.

+Elsa uses the [Jint library](https://github.com/sebastienros/jint) to implement JavaScript.
+More functions can be found there, as well as details on providing your own functions.

 ## Common

 These are built-in JS functions that are common to most JavaScript implementations.